-- 1. Projects must be located within identified Designated Plan Areas/Metro 2040 Centers, within a half mile radius of Max Station Areas, or within a quarter mile from either Metro 2040 Corridors with Frequent Transit Service or Metro 2040 Main Streets with Transit Service within the City of Portland. - 2.
-Projects must conform to City of Portland's zoning and density requirements.
+- 1. Projects must be located within the taxing jurisdictions of the City of Portland and Multnomah County. - 2.
+Projects must conform to City of Portland's zoning and density requirements. - 3.
+Projects must include 20 or more units.

 C. Affordability